Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 The FBCL will:

-- conduct a comprehensive workforce analysis following implementation of a self-identification process.
+• Continue to conduct comprehensive workforce analysis via an employee self-identification process.

-- train all employees on accessibility, disability awareness, diversity and inclusion, unconscious bias and digital and communications principles.
+• Maintain employee training on accessibility, disability awareness, diversity and inclusion, and digital and communications principles.

 Timeline

-- Complete workforce analysis based on self-identification process;
+• Ongoing updates to workforce analysis based on self-identification process.

-- Build capacity to consult, develop, design, deliver and evaluate accessible and inclusive programs and services.
+• Consult, develop, design, deliver and evaluate accessible and inclusive programs, training, tools and services.

 Barriers

-- Employee knowledge and awareness of accessibility is limited, thus preventing an effective application in policies and operations; and,
+• Ongoing development of employee knowledge and awareness of accessibility is needed to enable an effective application in policies and operations.

-- Policies, procedures and systems use outdated language, approaches or practices that could contribute to systemic barriers to accessibility and inclusivity.
+• Policies, procedures and systems require ongoing updating of outdated language, approaches or practices that could contribute to systemic barriers to accessibility and inclusivity.

 Lead Function